mosaicml/composer/composer/algorithms/gyro_dropout/README.md

 from composer.models import ComposerClassifier

-from typing import Any, Callableonal
+from typing import Any, Callable

 class SimpleDataset(Dataset):